Devolved services

 • the length of footway in the parish or town council area

-It is up to the Town or Parish Councils to set their level of service and some will cover additional costs themselves if they feel extra work is needed.
-Where there a particular areas where work will be more difficult to carry out and this may lead to increased costs, we are happy to discuss the possibility of more initial funding.
+It is up to the town and parish council to set their own level of service; some will cover additional costs themselves if they feel that extra work is needed.

-If parishes wish to look into loans to fund initial equipment costs, we recommend going to the Public Works Loan Board.
+If town and parish councils wish to investigate loans to fund initial equipment costs, we recommend going to the Public Works Loan Board.

 Insurance